liquid4teur/Ansible/README.md

 sequenceDiagram
 Control System->> Target Host: Module code + Common Code + Task Argument Target Host->> Control System: Return Data
 ```

+With the data return, Ansible is able to determine if the task's intended effect has already been achieved or not.
+The status is returned which contain information about the task attempt (and with the conditional execution, more status can be shown by Ansible).

 ### Playbook